 Four additional biochar plants are planned to be completed in the following years.
-These five plants are expected producing 7,000 tons of biochar by 2020, sequestering 25,200 tons of CO2 (the equivalent of taking 3,500 cars off the road) and producing corresponding 25,200 MW/hour of energy (the equivalent of heat for 400 apartments).
-Within eight years the project will deliver a revenue on the city’s investment estimated over 1 million USD.
+These five plants are expected producing 7 000 tons of biochar by 2020, sequestering 25 200 tons of CO2 (the equivalent of taking 3 500 cars off the road) and producing corresponding 25 200 MW/hour of energy (the equivalent of heat for 400 apartments).
+Within eight years the project will deliver a revenue on the city’s investment estimated approximately over 854 000 EUR.

 While there are examples of biochar use across Europe, Stockholm implemented the first large-scale plant with the collaboration of local authorities and residents in the generation of the product.
 The project is one of the winners in the 2014 Mayors Challenge, which is a competition for cities held by Bloomberg Philanthropies.